 Using binding materials in macadam roads has become more popular because of the increased durability and life of the road.

 Macadam road can be classified into the following four types.

 a.
 Water Bound Macadam

-Broken stones or gravels are generally used as a wearing.
+In this macadam, broken stones or gravels are generally used at a wearing course.
 Multi-layers of stones and gravels are provided in this type.

 d.
 Cement Macadam